Compagnie des Carabiniers du Prince: History

 An antecedent of the Carabiniers was the company known in the 19th century as the "Papalins", former soldiers of the Papal States, who, upon the destitution of the Papacy's temporal authority at the time of the Italian Unification, were given the role of protecting the Sovereign and the Princely Family.
 A road in Fontvieille is named in honour of them.

 In Monaco, the Milice Nationale was created in 1865.
 In 1870, the Milice Nationale was renamed the Gardes du Prince, although, the "Gardes" were still tasked with fire-fighting, and national security.
 On 5 May 1881 the Gardes du Prince were renamed the Compagnie de Sapeurs-Pompiers to better adjust to their fire-fighting duties.
 On 17 June 1909 the fire-fighting unit was re-organised into a separate operating company called the Compagnie de Sapeurs-Pompiers, while the protection unit was renamed the Corps des Carabiniers du Prince.
 This lasted over 60 years, until the companies were finally renamed the Corps des Sapeurs-Pompiers, and the Compagnie des Carabiniers du Prince, and were placed under the Force Publique's direct control.

-The Carabiniers are currently commanded by Comdt.
-Martial Pied, who was sworn in on 2 January 2022.
-Previous commanders include, Lt.
-Col. Gilles Convertini (2017-2022), Lt.
-Col. Philippe Rebaudengo (2007-2017), Lt.
-Col. Jacques Morandon (2005-2007), Lt.
-Col. Luc Fringant (1993-2005), and Comdt.
-Maurice Allent (1978-1993).
+The Carabiniers are currently commanded by Martial Pied, who was sworn in on 2 January 2022.
+Previous commanders include, Gilles Convertini (2017-2022), Philippe Rebaudengo (2007-2017), Jacques Morandon (2005-2007), Luc Fringant (1993-2005), and Maurice Allent (1978-1993).